AndreasMadsen/immortal/README.md

 Note that if no pid exist the value will be null.
 For instance `process` will be null becore it is spawned and `daemon` will be null if the daemon strategy isn't used.

+#### shoutdown process group

+Immortal start the deamon and all the other nessarry in a new session.
+This deattach them totally from the parent there called `immortal.start`, so when killing the immortal process group the parent is not affected.
+However the Monitor can also shutdown by executeing `this.shutdown()` from the Monitor.
+When executeing this function a `SIGTERM` signal is send to all every process in the group and nothing will restart.

 ##License